-The design makes acquisition of data from camera module and utilizes data processing unit to encrypt the data.
-The usage of SDRAM helps the achievement of timing requirement due to its faster speed compared to other species of memories.
+The design acquires the data from the camera module and utilizes the data processing unit to encrypt the data.
+The usage of SDRAM helps the achievement of timing requirement due to its faster speed compared to other species of memory devices.